Updated July 7, 2023

 - First, it helps an organization increase productivity, improve employee satisfaction, and lower turnover rates, making talent retention and acquisition easier.

-- It benefits an organization by using the positive feedback received from the customers.
+- It also benefits an organization by using the positive feedback received from the customers.
 Happy customers act as unpaid marketers and help in increasing overall sales.

-- It helps manage the lenders and financiers properly, assuring them about the repaying capability of the organization.
+- It also helps manage the lenders and financiers properly, assuring them about the repaying capability of the organization.

 Challenges of Stakeholder Theory